 Just as there is a minimum required dose for seeing progress, there is also an upper threshold of volume from which you can efficiently recover from.
-Therefore, it may be possible that you increased volume for your biceps that is one step closer to your threshold or just a big jump from what you normally do.
+Therefore, it may be possible that you increased the volume of your biceps too much and are one step closer to your threshold.
+Or you made a big jump from what you normally do.

-If your biceps are sore and you’re looking for other ways to train on your bicep day, check out What Else Should I Do On Biceps Day?
+If your biceps are sore after a workout and you’re looking for other ways to train on your bicep day, check out What Else Should I Do On Biceps Day?
 (4 Examples).

-How Do You Get Rid of Stiff Arms After Working Out?
+How Do You Get Rid of Stiff, Sore Arms After A Workout?
 (6 Fixes)

-If your arms are stiff after working out, there is only so much that can be done after the damage is there.
-But there are some things that can help you feel better as well as strategies for preventing it from occurring.
+If you can't straighten your arms after the gym, only so much can be done after the damage is there.
+But some things can help you feel better, as well as strategies for preventing it from occurring.

 Six ways to get rid of stiff arms after working out are: